How can I adjust my binoculars so I don’t see blacked-out areas?

 Adjust the Eyecups

 The eyecups hold the ocular lenses (the lenses you look through) exactly the right distance from your eyes (this distance is called eye relief), to optimize magnification and cut out peripheral light, making the image clearer and brighter.
 Extend the eyecups if you don’t wear eyeglasses.
-Since eyeglasses hold binoculars away from the eyes and let in peripheral light anyway, retract the eyecups if you do wear glasses.
+Most eyecups have a few preset distances to choose from, to match the shape of your eyes and how you hold your binoculars.
+Since eyeglasses hold binoculars away from the eyes and let in peripheral light anyway, eyeglass wearers will want to fully retract the eyecups.

 Adjust the Barrels

 Next, set the barrels of the binoculars to match the distance between your eyes.
-Looking through them, adjust the barrels until you have a solid image through both eyes.
-If the width isn’t set properly, your image will black out.
+Looking through them, adjust the barrels until you have a single image through both eyes.
+If the width isn’t set properly, your image will have blacked-out areas in the middle or at the edges.

 Adjust the Diopter